 - This pub is part of the project, "Ticks as treasure troves: Molecular discovery in new organisms."
-Visit the project page for more background and context. - Data from this pub can be found in the SRA (transcriptome) and in the PRIDE repository (proteome). - The method used to generate these data is more fully described in this pub.
+Visit the project narrative for more background and context. - Data from this pub is accessible in the SRA (transcriptome) and in the PRIDE repository (proteome). - The method we used to generate this data is more fully described in this pub.